Agencies Responsible for regulating drones in the Sultanate of Oman

 UAS Laws – General rules for flying drones in Oman

 The Oman agency responsible for drone safety, CAA, has provided several internet-accessible details on flying drones for fun or work.
 The highlights are enumerated below.
-For more details, go to the link above.
+For more details, click on the link above.

 Are drones allowed in Oman?